Coaching Women To Improve Their Self-Esteem

 My Special Sauce

-Primarily, I teach women to spotlight the hurt child within and have them feel safe.
-Most woman’s negative self-image began in childhood and got dragged through life like a perverse security blanket.
+Primarily, I am warm, direct and make concrete suggestions that teach women to spotlight the hurt child within and have them feel safe.
+Most women’s negative self-image began in childhood and got dragged through life like a perverse security blanket.
 This is the unhappy child who shares your adult heart.
 Your inner child wiggles her way into the driver’s seat bravely transporting you to where she thinks you need to go.
 Sometimes, in her fear of punishment, she brakes precipitously and sends you reeling.
 She reminds you that you’re scared of doing something, that you should always be wary and distrusting.
 She warns you that you’re lucky you have what you have.
 Don’t go trying for more.
 She tells you the only way you can be safe is not to make waves, not to ask for much, not to want too much.
-Your rampant inner child may be your guide to toxic shame.
+If you are grieving a loss she tells you to keep it to yourself.
+Don't burden others.
+Pull yourself together Your rampant inner child may be your guide to toxic shame.

 A Positive Self-Image is the Key To Improving Body-Image